fakeid30/BlackpearlFAQ/FAQ.md

 ### How to check how many pearls I have?
 Who is the richest user?
 [Clicking here](https://blackpearl.biz/pearls/) you can check how many pearls do you have, who is the richest user and all the pearls you won/spend.

+### I just created a thread/post but can't see it posted.
+If you are a Registered user or lower anything you post will be awaiting for approval from a Moderator.
+Once approved the post will become available on the forum.

 ### How long does it take to have a post approved on the forum?
+There isn't a specific time range for a post to be approved.
+Posts will be approved once a Moderator is available and goes through the posts needing approval.
+Usually posts don't take more than 24 hours to be approved.

 ### How does one add a picture to a post?